-• Form a Regional Collaboration Working Group to identify opportunities and their alignment with Housing Plan priorities.
-The Working Group would recommend to the Secretary and the HPIC one or two regions within which to commence initial Regional Housing Council activities.
+Form a Regional Collaboration Working Group to identify opportunities and their alignment with Housing Plan priorities.
+The Working Group would recommend to the Secretary and the HPIC one or two regions within which to commence initial d) Develop housing related legislation that will facilitate the implementation of

+Regional Housing Council activities.